To install the

 - Click START on the lower left corner of your Windows desktop.

-- Click PROGRAMS and select the "Unisoft ProntoAOI Software" folder
+- Click PROGRAMS and select the "Unisoft ProntoVIEW-MARKUP Software" folder

-- Click the icon "ProntoAOI" inside that folder.
+- Click the icon "ProntoVIEW-MARKUP" inside that folder.
 The "About Unisoft OneFACTORY" window is displayed click OK.
 The "Importing Your CAD File" window is displayed, click OK.

 - Next click FILE from the main menu, click OPEN, click CONTINUE, click the pull down menu next to "LIST FILE TYPES", for the sample PCB select the "Accel PCAD file (*.PDF)" file type (note the list sorts by extension so you will find it about 8 up from the bottom).

 - Next select the directory the CAD file is located in by clicking the pull down menu next to "LOOK IN" at the top of the window.
-Select the directory "C:\PROGRAM FILES\UNISOFT" then select the file SAMPLE.PDF and click OPEN.
+Select the directory by default c:\program files\unisoft or c:\program files (x86)\unisoft then select the file SAMPLE.PDF and click OPEN.

 - The "Assembly Cost" window is displayed.
 Click OK to close this window.
 Under the "Assembly Cost" window a "shareware trial mode version" window is displayed, click "CLOSE" to close this window.
 The PC board is now displayed.